 Alternatively, the existing connecting factors (of the PIL rules of the forum) could be interpreted in such a way as to take these elements into consideration.
 The notion of habitual residence could be interpreted differently when a diasporic lifestyle, justified by the post-colonial origin of the person concerned, is involved, especially when this diasporic lifestyle is related to the colonial past of the forum in the post-colonial state concerned.
 In this context, however, the definition of the connecting factors should reflect the consideration of the non-Western worldviews involved, and should not be limited to the application of the lex fori (as is largely the case in positive PIL in Europe).

 These considerations about the definition of the connecting factors could also be applied at the level of the characterization, that is, before even identifying the relevant rule pointing at the relevant connecting factor.
 Although, ideally, these connecting factors would not be strictly defined anymore, but instead turn around the “close connection” criterium, interpreted in a decolonial way, so that the characterization would not be so crucial anymore either.
 In this regard, it must be stressed that the rule of characterizing the situation according to the lex fori (or, if EU PIL instruments are applicable, according to EU law), which largely is part of positive PIL in Europe, shall be re-envisaged considering decoloniality.
 The same could be said about the scope of the application of foreign law, which excludes procedural questions as the latter are subject to the lex fori (even when EU PIL is applicable).
-This issue is further discussed below regarding evidence rules (S D).
+This issue is further discussed in Section D regarding evidence rules.

 Furthermore, as party autonomy is taking more and more space in European PIL, especially in personal and family matters, post-colonial parties have the possibility, in theory, to choose the law applicable to their dispute, subject to the respect of certain conditions.
 Yet, as Jinske Verhellen pointed out, as a far as so-called Rome III Regulation is concerned, which organizes choice of law applicable to divorce, more needs to be done to make this theoretical possibility a reality.
 In addition, party autonomy should enable the parties to choose a non-state law—typically, a religious or customary law that is not part of the official legal pluralism of the relevant post-colonial state.
-This is the subject matter of the next section.
+This is the subject matter of the next Section.

 Finally, post-colonial law should still be applied even when the law of the forum is normally applicable pursuant to the relevant connecting factor, as a new form of exception clause.
 When a party proves that they are placed in a situation of vulnerability by the application of the lex fori, an alternative rule should be sought which does not especially belong to the law of the forum and can be found in the post-colonial legalities at stake, or in between both.